Kotlin/kotlinx-knit/README.md

 ### Tests

 Knit tool can also automatically generate tests.
-To set it up you to be generating [example files](#example-files) first and then add the following properties in [`knit.properties`](#knit-properties):
+To set it up you need to be generating [example files](#example-files) first and then add the following properties in [`knit.properties`](#knit-properties):

 ```properties